Casey McCann: Death

 On 28 February 2000, a maid named Dirce de Olieveira discovered McCann's body in his apartment in São Paulo, Brazil.
 According to The Times, his death occurred on 26 February 2000.
-Olieveira found him bounded by the hands and feet on his bed, and he was dressed only in his underwear.
+Olieveira found him bound at the hands and feet on his bed, and he was dressed only in his underwear.
 São Paulo police investigated the death as a murder case.
 Neighbors and a coffee shop owner identified a man with whom McCann had sexual encounters as a potential suspect; however, this suspect was never identified and the case is unsolved.